Hendrix-CS/csci151/labs/sortimator.md

 QuickSort partitions the elements of the list, hopefully into two equal-sized portions, placing the elements smaller than a randomly chosen pivot element to the left and those elements larger to the right.
-These sublists will be semi-sorted, and then repeatedly partitioned until all elements are in the correct order.
+These subarrays will be semi-sorted, and then repeatedly partitioned until all elements are in the correct order.

 The name of your class should be